 |Bio and Links|

-Family names that I'm currently researching are OSBORN (CT), O'NEAL (FL, AL, GA) IVES (FL), NC), TUTTLE (NC), MACKEY (FL, SC), DUNN and BARDIN (both AL), as well as McKEE (McKEY), MILLS and STEWART.
+Family names that I'm researching are OSBORN (CT), O'NEAL (FL, AL, GA) IVES (FL), NC), TUTTLE (NC), MACKEY (FL, SC), DUNN and BARDIN (both AL), as well as McKEE (McKEY), MILLS, STEWART and CORNELLS (AL).
 I'm also researching BROYLES (VA, TN) and especially SHIPP (VA). |

 I have completed the Lost Ships project, which includes a memorial for each man aboard the 33 US merchant ships that were "lost" during World War II.
 These memorials contain information about each ship and its fate, information that many of the families of the merchant seamen never knew.
 These men have neither cemetery nor grave, only the ocean; their families have no piece of earth to adorn in memory of their lost loved one.
 I hope these memorials will somehow help to ease that loss.
-My goal now is to transfer these memorials to the families so that their biographical information can be included and they can be linked to their loved ones.

 See the list of virtual cemeteries on the right for names of the ships.
 The 'Lost Ships' are all identified by (L) after the name of the ship.